onsi/gomega/docs/index.md

 will rerun the function until all assertions pass.

-You can also pass additional arugments to functions that take a Gomega.
+You can also pass additional arguments to functions that take a Gomega.
 The only rule is that the Gomega argument must be first.
 If you also want to pass the context attached to `Eventually` you must ensure that is the second argument.
 For example:

 ```go
 Eventually(func(g Gomega, ctx context.Context, path string, expected ...string){